robert-d-schultz/Total-War-Modding-Scripts/README.md

 ## prefab_bmd.bt

 A template for use in 010 editor.
+Again, this has only been tested with campaign prefabs, like settlements, Battle prebads might have a few things more.

 ## S2TW_animation_import_export.blend